 “Yours, baby.
 It’s all yours, honey.”
 He took the ring from the box and slid it onto her finger.
 “Would you marry me again, my sweet Charlotte?”

-Tears filled her eyes, and she looked at him, on one knee.
+Tears filled her eyes and she looked at him as he kneeled before her.
 She never even saw him get out of his chair to kneel, but there he was.
 “I will!” she exclaimed, as he kissed her hands.
 “This ring, Travis, it’s amazing.
-How?
 How can we afford this?”

 “Don’t you worry about that.
 I got a nice raise and a bonus for the season.
 My first thought was to spoil you with it.”
 He pulled his chair back to him and sat down.
 “Baby, I wanted you to have the engagement ring I know you have always deserved, honey.
 Do you like it?”